Old Trafford (area): Education

-Old Trafford Stadiums
+Old Trafford stadiums

 Old Trafford has been the site of Lancashire County Cricket Club's Old Trafford stadium since 1857.
 Before the club's formation, in 1864, it had been the home of Manchester Cricket Club, who had moved here in 1856.
 Manchester United F.C.'s ground, which is also known as Old Trafford, is close by.

 The ground of the Northern Lawn Tennis Club was in Old Trafford from 1882 to 1909 (near the cricket ground): this is commemorated in the name of Tennis Street.
 The move to West Didsbury in 1909 was prompted by the industrialisation of Trafford Park and consequent air pollution.
 The half-timbered pavilion was dismantled and re-erected at the new ground.

 Notable people

-Famous people who were born or lived in the area include political and social activist Sylvia Pankhurst, singer Ian Curtis of Joy Division and his wife, the author Deborah Curtis, artist L. S. Lowry, aviator John Alcock, Dodie Smith, the author of 101 Dalmatians.
+Notable people who were born or lived in the area include political and social activist Sylvia Pankhurst, singer Ian Curtis of Joy Division and his wife, the author Deborah Curtis, former Smiths lead singer Morrissey, artist L. S. Lowry, aviator John Alcock, Dodie Smith, the author of 101 Dalmatians.
 Old Trafford also produced two Victoria Cross winners in the First World War: Charles Coverdale, a sergeant in the Manchester Regiment, and James Marshall, an officer in the Lancashire Fusiliers.
-Rebecca Long-Bailey, MP for Salford and Eccles and Shadow Chief Secretary to the Treasury was born in Trafford.
+Rebecca Long-Bailey, MP for Salford and Eccles was born in Trafford.